spacemeshos/go-spacemesh/merkle/readme.md

 - Full node: a branch node.

 ## Serialization and implementation nodes
-- As we use protobufs for serialization we don't need to prefix a path with the node type or the path parity as we can store these in protobuf messages.
-- This greatly simplify the implementation
 - We use a `shortNode` type to represent both leaf and extension node and 'branchNode' for branch nodes.
 - We use a `nodeContainer` type to provide a type-safe access to nodes.